Wash your hands

 - 4 teaspoons bleach per quart of water.”

 Use care while cleaning electronics.
 If the manufacturer’s instructions aren’t available, use an alcohol-based wipe or a 70 percent ethanol spray to clean electronics.
-Be sure to dry them thoroughly so liquid doesn’t accumulate inside the device.
+Be sure to dry them thoroughly so the liquid doesn’t accumulate inside the device.

 When doing laundry, you can use your regular detergent.
 Try to use the warmest water setting that’s appropriate for the type of clothes you’re washing.
 Allow washed clothes to dry completely before putting them away.